guestrin-lab/extractive-abstractive-spectrum/README.md

 We define five operating points that span the extractive-abstractive spectrum and conduct human evaluations on seven systems across four diverse query distributions that reflect real-world QA settings: web search, language simplification, multi-step reasoning, and medical advice.
 As outputs become more abstractive, our results below demonstrate that perceived utility improves by as much as 200\%, while the proportion of properly cited sentences decreases by as much as 50\% and users take up to 3 times as long to verify cited information.

 In this repository, we share our code to obtain generations from the seven systems, run human evaluation on a [Streamlit](https://streamlit.io/) and [Supabase](https://supabase.com/) webapp, and visualize the results.
-We will be releasing our human evaluation data shortly.
+We also provide our human evaluation data, processing pipeline, and visualization code.

 ## Code
 ### Generating cited responses